Search

 - Mike W.

-How to Un-install and Re-install Leather Bar Wraps
+How to Un-install and Re-install Leather Wraps

-These re-installation instructions apply to all of our vegetable-tanned leather handlebar wrap styles and the Portage Strap, a stitched-on leather shoulder cushion for the bicycle frame.
-Geoff has personally moved the same set of Sew-on Bar Wraps onto three different bars over a ten-year period.
+These instructions apply to all of our vegetable-tanned leather handlebar wraps (sew-on, coil, and braided), as well as the Portage Strap, a stitched-on leather shoulder cushion for the bicycle frame.

 The same instructions apply for non-traditional uses of our leather bar wraps too, such as for gym equipment, strollers, appliances, tool handles, or architectural applications.